Jelena Ostapenko vs. Liudmila Samsonova: Prediction and Match Betting Odds | China Open

 Jelena Ostapenko vs. Liudmila Samsonova Trends and Insights

-- Through 57 matches over the past year (across all court types), Ostapenko has played 22.5 games per match and won 54.7% of them.
+- Ostapenko has played 57 matches over the past 12 months (across all court surfaces), and 22.5 games per match.

-- In her 54 matches in the past 12 months across all court surfaces, Samsonova is averaging 21.9 games per match and winning 53.1% of those games.
+- Samsonova is averaging 21.9 games per match through her 54 matches played in the past year across all court types, winning 53.1% of those games.

-- Samsonova is averaging 21.8 games per match and 9.3 games per set in 38 matches on hard courts in the past 12 months.
+- Samsonova has averaged 21.8 games per match and 9.3 games per set through 38 matches on hard courts in the past year, winning 53.0% of those games.

-- When it comes to sets, it's been evenly matched between Ostapenko and Samsonova, each taking two sets against the other.
+- Ostapenko and Samsonova have matched up well, each winning two of four sets against the other.

-- Samsonova and Ostapenko have faced off in 34 total games, with Samsonova winning 19 and Ostapenko capturing 15.
+- Samsonova has the upper hand in 34 total games against Ostapenko, winning 19 of them.

-- Samsonova and Ostapenko have played two times, and they have averaged 17 games and two sets per match.
+- In two matches between Ostapenko and Samsonova, they have played 17.0 games and 2.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.